install4j HelpDownload

 Testing the sandboxed App

 install4j will create a .pkg file that contains your application bundle.
 This is the kind of archive that is required for App Store submission.
 The App Store will install the .pkg file silently.
-To test your installation before submission, you can also double-click the generated .pkg file and follow the instructions in the wizard to install the application bundle to the /Applications folder.
+If you want to test the sandboxed environment of an app, you will want to install it before submitting it to the app store.

-The installed application bundle will run in a sandbox just like the app that end users will download from the App Store.
+If all these conditions are met, you can double-click the generated .pkg file and follow the instructions in the wizard to install the application bundle to the /Applications folder.
+The installed application bundle will run in a sandbox with the requested entitlements just like the app that end users will download from the App Store.
 If some functionality in your application does not work as expected, it may be missing entitlements.
 Use the "Console" app to record logging output and find the cause of a failure.

 Submitting the App to the App Store